Carberra/website/README.md

 #### Running Next JS (Automatically)

+To automatically build and deploy the docker container, all you have to do is create a new tag with the version number (such as `1.0.0`) and then in the next 6-10m approx. it will have built the docker container, sent it to the server, stopped the old container, and started the new one on the server, automating the whole process of deploying a new version.

-If you would like to run a single command to build and relaunch the docker container, you can use the `build-and-deploy` script which should be in path (if you ran `setup.sh` when you were setting it up).
-All you have to pass into the `build-and-deploy` script is a version (eg. `v1.0.0`) and it should handle the rest for you.
+If you would like to run a single command to relaunch the docker container, you can use the `deploy` script which should be in path (if you ran `setup.sh` when you were setting it up).
+All you have to pass into the `deploy` script is a version (eg. `1.0.0`) and it should handle the rest for you.

 #### Running Plausible